MasterControl’s Annual European Customer Event Begins Today with an Array of Speakers, Workshops and New Product Innovations

-BASINGSTOKE, U.K., May 19, 2021 (GLOBE NEWSWIRE) -- MasterControl, a digital platform that enables life sciences and regulated companies to develop, manufacture and commercialise life-changing products, today announced the start of its annual Masters Conference designed for their European customers.
+BASINGSTOKE, United Kingdom, May 19, 2021 (GLOBE NEWSWIRE) -- MasterControl, a digital platform that enables life sciences and regulated companies to develop, manufacture and commercialize life-changing products, today announced the start of its annual Masters Conference designed for their European customers.
 For the safety of everyone, the conference will be virtual for the second year in a row.

 The featured keynote presenter is Bart De Langhe, a data analyst and behavioural scientist on the leading edge of developing effective human-centric automation strategies.
 At Masters Conference, De Langhe will share insights on how humans and machines process information differently, including what that means for the future of data.